 27/10/22 - Bear Cub ramble is up!

-LEGO rambles have been (temporarily) flung onto my private CoHost due to my brain going splat.
+30/10/22 - LEGO rambles have been (temporarily?) flung onto my private Cohost due to my brain going splat.
+Special interests are hard, man.

-I love you single page profiles and carrd knock-off websites,
+I love you single-page profiles & carrd-like websites,

 I love you javascript heavy and never-ending labrinthine websites,

-I love you inexperienced coder making the ugliest website ever,
+I love you inexperienced coder making the jankiest website ever,

-I love you experienced coder playing with CSS without any desire to make a website,
+I love you CSS criminals not even intending to make a website,

 I love you websites that go on for pages about 'boring' topics,